 The most popular Python libraries for NLP are spaCy and ntlk. fastText is a library for efficient learning of word representations and sentence classification.
 Transformers provides NLP models for deep-learning libraries Tensorflow and PyTorch.

 More libraries and final words

-Artificial Intelligence is a topic too big for one article and I couldn’t possibly cover or explain everything.
-I chose to include topics that were mentioned in the Harvard’s course because I think they represent the most important concepts and algorithms for starting in AI.
+Artificial Intelligence is a topic too big for one article, and I couldn’t possibly cover or explain everything.
+I chose to include topics mentioned in Harvard’s course because I think they represent the most important concepts and algorithms for starting in AI.

-Clearly, Python ecosystem is packed with libraries for Artificial Intelligence and we have already seen plenty of libraries for graphs, logical programming, probabilistic models, machine learning, neural networks, deep learning and natural language processing.
+Clearly, the Python ecosystem is packed with libraries for Artificial Intelligence, and we have already seen plenty of libraries for graphs, logical programming, probabilistic models, machine learning, neural networks, deep learning, and natural language processing.
 Is there more?

 There is!
 There are also some modern wrappers around existing libraries that focus on high-level APIs and simplicity.
 So check out Pycaret and thinc!

 I hope that the article was useful and gave you a good overview of the AI landscape in Python!